-The likelihood that E. chrysanthemi will spread within Australia, based on a comparison of those factors in source and destination areas considered pertinent to the expansion of the geographic distribution of the pest is: HIGH.
+The likelihood that Erwinia chrysanthemi (pineapple strain, Dickeya sp.) will spread within Australia, based on a comparison of those factors in source and destination areas considered pertinent to the expansion of the geographic distribution of the pest, is: HIGH.

 Suitability of the natural and/or managed environment